Adjacent-ITP/websitetest/content/_index.md

 ---
-title: "adjacent main landing page"
+title: "Adjacent Home Page"
-description: "links to all issues"
+description: "A landing page that links to all issues"
 ---

-# this is the homepage for everything
+The text content for this page (ie this line) is at `/content/_index.md`, and the template is at `/layouts/index.html`